Broken Link Building: A Quick Guide

 What is broken link building?

-Broken link building refers to creating new backlinks to your website from existing links which no longer point to their originally intended destination.
+Broken link building refers to creating new backlinks to your website from existing links that no longer point to their originally intended destination.

 For example, imagine that someone has written a blog about the best HVAC businesses in your community.
 In that blog, you notice that the author has linked to a company that’s no longer in business.
-Their website is down and so the link points to a broken page.
+Their website is down, and so the link points to a broken page.
 All you’d have to do is reach out to inform them and then suggest that they consider your HVAC business instead.
-You could provide reviews, customer testimonials, etc. A lot of times, the writer or site owner will make an update to their blog once you’ve let them know that something is no longer accurate.
+You could provide reviews, customer testimonials, etc. Often, the writer or site owner will update their blog once you’ve let them know that something is no longer accurate.
 It’s a mutually beneficial situation.

 These “broken links,” if relevant to your business or site, provide an opportunity to earn a new link without a great deal of effort.
 Another advantage to broken link building is that you have an opportunity to claim links that may once have gone to a competitor.
 Often, broken link building is a great way to build authority upfront to supplement the work you’ll be doing creating content and developing tools and other engaging things to attract traffic and links.